 It has been more than 12 months since our last thought leadership event in 2019, when the industry was facing a significant pipeline of work across both public and private sectors and serious skills and capacity constraints.
 Back then, topics of interest included new procurement rules, risk allocation, the role of the Engineer, and the success or otherwise of the adjudication regime under the Construction Contracts Act 2002.
 But after an extraordinary year, where are we now as an industry?
 With the best will in the world, we could not have predicted the challenges the construction industry would face in 2020.

-In this publication we reflect on these challenges and look ahead to what the future holds for 2021 and beyond.
+In our Construction Review 2020 we reflect on these challenges and look ahead to what the future holds for 2021 and beyond.

 What did we expect in the face of the unexpected?